On April 24, 2018 SauceLabs OPS deployed a new SSL certificate for its OnDemand service:

 javax.net.ssl.SSLHandshakeException: sun.security.validator.ValidatorException: PKIX path building failed: sun.security.provider.certpath.SunCertPathBuilderException: unable to find valid certification path to requested target

-To correct the problem, the trust store used by the client needs to contain the Digicert Global Root G2 root certificate.
+To correct the problem, the trust store used by the client needs to be updated so it includes the Digicert Global Root G2 root certificate.

-There are several options if you run into this problem.
+There are several options for customers running into this problem.
 All three mean that the client's trust store needs to be updated to the latest root certificates.

 Option 1: Upgrade the JDK version on affected machines